softwaremill/bootzooka/bootzooka-ui/README.md

 To work with `bootzooka-ui` you need to have `node.js` installed in version 0.10.13 or newer.
 Make sure you have both `node` and `npm` commands available on `PATH`.

-Installing Grunt.js
+Installing Grunt.js and Bower
 ---

 Bootzoka frontend project uses `nodejs` based build tool called [Grunt.js](http://gruntjs.com) to automate build stuff.

 #### Global installation

-It is advised to install Grunt.js globally.
+It is advised to install Grunt.js and Bower globally.
 In order to do that, please run

 	npm install -g grunt-cli

+	npm install -g bower

 This will install grunt command globally and make it available.
 Be sure to have NPM binaries on `PATH`.
 You may need to add `/usr/local/share/npm/bin/` to your PATH if you have NPM installed via Homebrew.